 The code applies at all times when volunteers (which includes all cast members, crew members, and all adults and youth performing tasks to support KYMTC) are engaged in activities at, or are representing, KYMTC.
 Youth participating in a KYMTC camp program are also subject to the expectations and prohibited behaviours outlined in this Code.

-Acceptance Letter- Cast Members
+Acceptance Letter- Cast Members only

 As a condition of their being offered a role in the production, all cast members signed an Acceptance Letter (if applicable), which included a number of conditions and expectations.
 This Code of Conduct expands those expectations and provides additional information.